Other mountain sports 88%

 Other recommended eateries include Gasthaus Innerboeden and the Gravanthuette both at Ginzling, Just outside the village is the attractive Alpengasthaus Breitlahner which has a terrace with lovely views.

 During the summer months, some 40 mountain restaurants and huts are open.
 Our favourite is the Schulhaus set high above Zellberg on the outskirts of Zell am Ziller.
-It can be reached by car along a winding road, or on foot up a forest trail which takes an hour, depending on your fitness level.
+It can be reached by car up a winding road, or on foot on a steepish forest trail which takes an hour, depending on your fitness level.
 It’s well worth the trek and it’s open in the evening, too.
-Favourites include Wiener Schnitzel von Milchkalb and a delicious Kaiserschmarrn.
+Our favourites here include Wiener Schnitzel von Milchkalb and a delicious Kaiserschmarrn.

 It’s also worth the long hike up to the gourmet Wedelhutte and Kristallhuette restaurants, which are reached along the narrow, winding Zillertaler Hohenstrasse road from Kaltenbach and Fugen.
 You can stay the night in one of the 18 double bedrooms at the Kristallhuette, and there’s also a spa here.
 The Ahornhuette on the Ahorn mountain is also recommended, as is the Granatalm at Penken above Mayrhofen.